pflanze/functional-perl/README.md

 * the namespaces are not fixed yet (in particular, everything in `Chj::` should probably be renamed); also, the interfaces should be treated as alpha.
-It could benefit from more work on building a good type hierarchy for `FP::Sequence` and other types.
+More abstract types (like `FP::Abstract::Sequence`) should be defined.

 [I](//contact.md)'m using it already in personal projects; where breakage due to changes is unacceptable, I currently add